needle-di/core/docs/advanced/inheritance.md

 ```

 > [!IMPORTANT]
-> Make sure your subclasses are imported somewhere.
+> If you inject something using a parent class as token, make sure your subclasses are referenced somewhere.
 Otherwise, the auto-binding might not work since their
 > decorators are not invoked.
 Even worse, your subclasses might not even appear in your final bundle due to
 > [tree-shaking](/advanced/tree-shaking).
 >
-> To prevent this, consider to register your subclasses explicitly:
+> To prevent this, consider to register your subclasses explicitly using [manual binding](#manual-binding):
 >
 > ```typescript
 > container.bindAll(FooService, BarService);